om-mani-padme-hum/muddy/README.md

 * Ability to build onto world while in game partially in place, now can edit items, rooms, and areas.
 * Web-based builder interface partially in place, not very useful just yet but some editing is possible.
 * Basic fighting has now been added, including incapacitated state and natural healing over time!
+* Item stats have been added, and formulas for their effects on fighting and health, mana, move are developed but not implemented

 ## Installation